ibabalau/md5_wang_rust/README.md

 MD5 Collision Attack by Wang et al. implementation in Rust

-Based on Patrick Stach's 2005 implementation of the attach in C.
+Based on Patrick Stach's 2005 implementation of the attack in C.

 Build:
 cargo build --release